May 29, 2024

 Post-Treatment Care: Retainers and Monitoring

-Your orthodontic journey doesn’t end when the braces come off or the last aligner tray is used.
+Your journey does not end when you remove the braces or the last tray of aligners.

 Retainers